Gosti-Network/Gosti-Pages/index.md

 You could copy and paste this into a Chia wallet to buy an NFT directly from my wallet to yours.
 I don’t have to know or care who you are and it’s completely secure.
 The only thing you can do with this offer is ignore it, or accept it and trade 1 XCH for my 1 shitty, worthless NFT.

 That is how trading works under the hood on Chia, and how it cannot be censored.
 A common saying in Chia is that exchange is a verb, and not a noun.
-Using offer files, any means of communication, including this blog can be used to trade any arbitrary assets globally and completely trustlessly.
+Using offer files, any means of communication, including this blog can be used to trade assets globally and completely trustlessly.

 ### Legal and Regulatory Compliance
 Fraud is rampant in the cryptocurrency world.
 Chia was founded in 2017, and didn’t launch publicly until 2021.
 Chia could have launched a lot sooner, and made a lot more money if they didn’t do things the right way.
 Chia has worked with the SEC since the beginning and has not participated in the questionable, and illegal activity that other blockchain companies have been involved in.
 Chia has gone through the conventional process of raising funding and is preparing for an IPO when they will become the first blockchain company to go public.